Shades of Gray (Star Trek: The Next Generation): Broadcast and reception

 "Shades of Gray" was first shown on July 17, 1989 in broadcast syndication.
 It was the final episode of the second season and was watched by 9.8 million viewers on the first broadcast.
 It was the highest number of viewers for an episode since "Samaritan Snare" some two months prior.

 Several reviewers re-watched the episode after the end of the series.
 In 2011, Keith DeCandido watched "Shades of Gray" for Tor.com, and admitted that he hadn't seen the episode since the original broadcast.
 He said that it was a "trainwreck" and even worse than he remembered, because other shows such as Xena: Warrior Princess and Stargate SG-1 had since done much better clip shows.
 DeCandido summed it up by saying that "In all honesty, they’d have been better off doing one fewer episode — the season was shortened by the writers strike anyhow — and upping the budget on one of the other 21.
 Just an awful, awful episode."
 He gave the episode a score of zero out of ten.
 In 2010, Zack Handlen reviewed the episode for The A.V.
 Club, describing the script as "god-awful" and the episode as "forced".

 Michelle Erica Green in her review for TrekNation called the storyline "absurdly flimsy" and that the episode "just felt lazy on every level".
 She cited The Original Series episode "Operation -- Annihilate!" and the Voyager episode "Resolutions" as better episodes featuring alien infections.
 In the list of the five worst Star Trek: The Next Generation compiled by TechRepublic writer Jay Garmon, "Shades of Gray" was listed as the worst.
 Garmon described it a "travesty" and that the "nicest" thing you could say about the episode was that it was the last time there was a flashback episode in the series and the last appearance of Pulaski.
 It was also the original choice of worst episode by Empire magazine, but it was decided that it didn't count because it was a clip show – so "Masks" was chosen instead.

 In 2016, fans at the 50th anniversary Star Trek convention voted "Shades of Gray" as the fifth worst Star Trek episode, of any series, and the second worst episode of this series, with only "Code of Honor" faring worse.
-In 2017, this episode was rated the 7th worst episode of the Star Trek franchise up to that time, by ScreenRant, and explained several issues with the episode including a lack of meaning in the clip segments.
+In 2017, this episode was rated the 7th worst episode of the Star Trek franchise up to that time, by Screen Rant, and explained several issues with the episode including a lack of meaning in the clip segments.
 In 2019, they ranked it the 6th worst episode of the franchise based on IMDB rankings.
 Ars Technica and ABC News Australia noted that "Shades of Grey" had by far the lowest IMDb rating of any episode in the franchise.
 Ars Technica pointed out it had been "hobbled" by the 1988 writer's guild strike, and did not include it among what they considered to be the five worst episodes of the series.